Subscribe to updates

 Pay Policy Statement 2024/25

-The Cabinet resolved to recommend to the Assembly the approval of the Pay Policy Statement for the London Borough of Barking and Dagenham for 2024/25.
-This statement will be published on the Council's website with effect from April 2024.
+The Cabinet recommended to the Assembly the approval of the Pay Policy Statement for the London Borough of Barking and Dagenham for 2024/25.
+This statement, which will be published on the Council's website, outlines the Council's approach to the remuneration of its chief officers and other employees, in accordance with the Localism Act 2011.

 Attendees